AutoCAD Setup and Tutorial

 You should have something like this:

-If you somehow got out of the LINE command, just type LINE again, then type END and click on the end of the line you drew.
-This will ATTACH to the END of a line (you can also use MID, PERP, TAN, QUAD, etc, depending on what and how you want to attach.
+If you somehow got out of the LINE command, just type LINE again, then type END (tells AutoCAD you want to grab the ENDPOINT) and click on the end of the line you previously drew.
+This will ATTACH to the END of a line (you can also use MID, PERP, TAN, QUAD, etc, depending on what and how you want to attach).

 This is the outside perimeter of my workshop at home.
 Let’s add some wall thickness.
 Type OFFSET and hit [SPACE].
 The first question it’s going to ask you, is “how much?”
 Offset copies a line/object/circle/whatever a set distance.